kstobbe/esp-update-server/README.md

 Ready-made Docker images are available on [Docker Hub](https://hub.docker.com/r/kstobbe/esp-update-server/) which support running on Linux on both AMD64 and ARM32V6 architectures - i.e. desktops, laptops, and Raspberry Pis.

 To run the server in a Docker container create a directory for storing binaries.
-Go inside this directory and execute the following command:
+Then run following command:

 ```
-docker run -d -v $PWD:/esp-update-server/bin -p 5000:5000 kstobbe/esp-update-server:latest
+docker run -d -v $PWD/bin:/esp-update-server/bin -p 5000:5000 kstobbe/esp-update-server:latest
 ```

 Using the `-v` option ensures files are stored outside the Docker container and are thus persisted even if the container is terminated.